coderafting/memsearch/README.md

     "W600" [{:id 1, :frequency 1}]
     "I531" [{:id 2, :frequency 1}]}
 ```
-The `:id` is the same as supplied by the user.
+The `:id`s are same as the ones supplied by the user in the input docs.
 The value of `:frequency` is the frequency of the word in the `:content` string.

 Please see the **TODOs** section for future plans to improvise indexing.